Protection Officer, United Nations High Commissioner for Refugees

 Thesis Title: The Explosion of the New Created by the Rite of Spring

 What Now: Protection Officer, United Nations High Commissioner for Refugees

 I am now a refugee lawyer for the United Nations.
 At the moment I specialize in U.S. refugee law, working in Washington D.C.
 Before this job, I was based in Geneva, Switzerland and my career has taken me all over the world.
 I spent many years conducting human rights investigations (similar to investigative journalism) in refugee camps, detention centers, and other settings in Asia, Africa, and Europe.
-Hist and Lit has been a useful foundation for this.
+Hist & Lit has been a useful foundation for this.
 First, at Harvard I focused on French history and literature (including Francophone studies).
-I've used French professionally in France, francophone Africa, and Switzerland, and my understanding of francophone history gained during my time with Hist and Lit has been helpful.
+I've used French professionally in France, francophone Africa, and Switzerland, and my understanding of francophone history gained during my time with Hist & Lit has been helpful.
 Second, as a refugee and human rights lawyer I conduct research into children's rights issues and draft articles and reports on those topics.
-The training I got as a writer in Hist and Lit - augmented by further training in law school - comes in handy.
+The training I got as a writer in Hist & Lit -- augmented by further training in law school -- comes in handy.